 Political capitalism belongs to a family of similar concepts that include state capture and crony capitalisms.
-For practical purposes they are indistinguishable and measured by the state capture index.
-The corruption index is close to the family as it is roughly proportional to state capture.
+The three concepts are indistinguishable in practice.
+They cover economic systems where political insiders use their power to make money.
+This includes corrupt means, so it requires some control over the legal system and the media.
+The political capitalism family is measured by the state capture index.
+It is roughly proportional to the corruption index.
 The reverse type of capitalism is market capitalism, where the economic freedom index is a measure.
-These indices and the democracy index are all highly intercorrelated, as the four indices have similar transitions, so they are strongly related to income.
-In the long run countries develop from having authoritarian political capitalism with high corruption to becoming democratic market economies with low corruption.
+These indices and the democracy index are all highly intercorrelated.
+One reason is that the form in disease have similar transitions.
+That is there have a strong and delicing language manufaction to four indices have similar transitions.
+That is, they have a strong underlying long-run relation to income.
+In the long run countries develop from having authoritarian political capitalism with high corruption to becoming democratic market capitalism with low corruption.